-The Permanent Bureau of the Hague Conference on Private International Law (HCCH) seeks a:
+The Permanent Bureau of the Hague Conference on Private International Law (HCCH) is seeking a:

 The ideal candidate will possess the following qualifications:

-- Good knowledge of private international law, particularly in family law; familiarity with comparative law is desirable;
+- Good knowledge of private international law as well as familiarity with comparative law;

-- Complete fluency both spoken and written, in at least one of the working languages of the Conference (French or English), with good command of the other; knowledge of other languages desirable; and
+- Excellent command, both spoken and written, of either English or French; good command of the other, as well as knowledge of other languages is desirable; and

 - Sensitivity to different legal cultures.

-He or she should work well in a team, be able to work in more than one area of law, and respond well to time-critical requests.
+He or she should work well in a team, be able to work in more than one area of law and respond well to time-critical requests.
 At least two years of legal or academic work experience would be an advantage.

 Duties will include general assistance in relation to the operation of the Hague Apostille, Service, Evidence, and Access to Justice Conventions.
 In particular, the successful candidate will assist with the editing and finalisation of the Guide to Good Practice on the Use of Video-Link under the Evidence Convention as well as the preparation of the second edition of the Apostille Handbook.
-He or she will also respond to requests for information, assist with comparative law research, preparation of research papers and other documentation, organisation and preparation of materials for publication, assistance in the preparation of, organisation and participation in conferences, seminars and training programmes, and such other work as may be required by the Secretary General from time to time.
+He or she will also respond to requests for information, assist with comparative law research, the preparation of research papers and other documentation, the organisation and preparation of materials for publication, the preparation of, and participation in, conferences, seminars and training programmes, and such other work as may be required by the Secretary General from time to time.

 Grade (Hague Conference adaptation of Co-ordinated Organisations scale): A/1 subject to relevant experience.